 Wadjet frequently appeared in royal garments and monuments as a cobra, sometimes entwined around a papyrus stem.
 This might have influenced the Greek Caduceus symbol which features two snakes entwined around a staff.

 Wadjet played an important role in the upbringing of Horus, the son of Osiris and Isis.
 After Set killed his brother Osiris, Isis knew that it wasn’t safe for her son Horus to be near his uncle, Set.
 Isis hid Horus in the marshes of the Nile and raised him with Wadjet’s help.
 Wadjet served as his nurse and helped Isis keep him hidden and safe from his uncle.

 According to the classical tale known as The Contendings of Horus and Seth, both gods battled for the throne, after Horus had grown up.
 During this battle, Horus’ eye was gouged out by Set.
 The eye was restored by Hathor (or in some accounts by Thoth) but it came to symbolize health, wholesomeness, restoration, rejuvenation, protection and healing.

 The Eye of Horus, which is a symbol and a separate entity, is also known as the Wadjet, after the goddess.

 Wadjet and Ra

-Wadjet appeared in several myths of Ra.
-In one story, Ra sent Wadjet to find Shu and Tefnut, who had journeyed to the primordial waters.
+Wadjet appeared in several myths involving Ra.
+In one particular story, Ra sent Wadjet to find Shu and Tefnut, who had journeyed to the primordial waters.
 After they returned, Ra cried out in relief, and shed several tears.
 His tears transformed into the first ever human beings on earth.
 As a reward for her services, Ra placed the snake-goddess in his crown, so that she could always protect and guide him.

 Wadjet’s Symbols and Traits